-- 2 tsp Sea Salt (fine)
+- 2 tsp fine Sea Salt

-- Whisk the starter and the water until the starter is dissolved and you have a murky liquid.
+- Whisk the starter and the water together until the starter is dissolved and you have a murky liquid.

 - Mix the wet and dry ingredients with a rubber spatula (Spoonula) until a shaggy dough forms and there are no streaks of dry flour.